priyanshisharma0980/excel/README.md

 Now go to the table where you want to use this dropdown and go to DATA - DATA validation - LIST

 # SORT
+# To sort 2 rows together
-select the thable and add Filter, then go to sort enter columns
+select the table and add Filter, then go to sort enter columns
 Greater than, less than - select the filter for that column Then open number filter input the values

+# SLICER
+(for example you have gender column, slicer can be moved and it will have two buttons - M and F) select the rows and make it a TABLe table desgin will open in ribbon only after you make a table select table- INSERT- SLICER - select the columns

+# commnet
+To add commnent, right click on the cell and insert comment